sebastianlzy/awesomebuilder-ui/README.md

 ##### What to expect?

-Due to load generation, group CPU utilization will increase over the threshold of 10%.
-Auto scaling group will be triggered to add additional resources.
-Once provision, the instance will need pass health check for the next 20 seconds before being added to the application load balancer.
+Due to load generation, pod CPU utilization will increase over the threshold of 50%.
+Horizontal pod scaling will attempt to increase the number of pods n order to achieve the desired cpu utilization for the service.
+When pods are unable to be scheduled due to resource constrains, cluster autoscaler will attempt to increase the number of nodes through ASG.
+Pod that are running will be automatically registered to the NLB so as to serve live traffic

 ---